zengbing15/lumos_doc/docs/guides/nftglue.md

 3. Deploy the NFT binary program to DEV chain by using the "<code>capsule deploy --address <var>the testnet address of the account created in step 2</var></code>" command.

-   A cell is created with the binary program as cell data on the DEV chain.
-Transactions on NFT tokens reference the cell by cell deps, and use the NFT script in the transactions.
+   A cell is created on the DEV chain with the binary program as the cell data.
+Transactions on NFT tokens reference the cell via cell deps to use the NFT script.

    ```shell
    $ capsule deploy --address ckt1qyq8uqrxpw9tzg4u5waydrzmdmh8raqt0k8qmuetsf